 Importantly, your provincial or territorial rate is determined by the province/territory you are living in on December 31 of the tax year.
 So, if you move from Ontario to Nova Scotia, as long as you’re living in Nova Scotia on December 31, you would fall under the Nova Scotia provincial tax rates.

-You should calculate your federal income tax first and your provincial or territorial rate second.
-Add the two together and, bam, you’ve got your “marginal tax rate,” the combined federal and provincial/territorial income taxes you pay on all sources of income at tax time.
+To calculate your federal income tax and your provincial or territorial rate, add the two together, and bam – you’ve got your “average tax rate,” the combined federal and provincial/territorial income taxes you pay on all sources of income at tax time.

 Provincial/territorial tax bracket rates 2024